vivekskrishna/cluster-api-k3s/README.md

+This fork branch will test integration with capv and do any potential changes which are needed to run k3s clusters on top of vsphere.

 # Cluster API k3s

 Cluster API bootstrap provider k3s (CABP3) is a component of [Cluster API](https://github.com/kubernetes-sigs/cluster-api/blob/master/README.md) that is responsible for generating a cloud-init script to turn a Machine into a Kubernetes Node; this implementation brings up [k3s](https://k3s.io/) clusters instead of full kubernetes clusters.